To the Max: Scherzer, Mets finalize $130M, 3-year deal

 The 37-year-old Scherzer will earn $43.33 million per year, 20% higher than the previous mark, the $36 million Yankees pitcher Gerrit Cole is averaging in his $324 million, nine-year contract signed prior to the 2020 season.
 Scherzer has the right to opt out after the 2023 season and become a free agent again.

 The eight-time All-Star was 15-4 with a 2.46 ERA last season with the Washington Nationals and Los Angeles Dodgers, who acquired him on July 30.
-He didn’t lose a game after May 30 and was especially dominant in his first nine starts with LA, going 7-0 with an 0.78 ERA.
+He didn’t lose a game after May 30 and was as dominant as ever in his first nine starts with LA, going 7-0 with an 0.78 ERA.

-He ran out of steam following heavy usage in the postseason, though, unable to start Game 6 of the NL Championship Series against Atlanta as planned due to arm fatigue.
+The right-hander ran out of steam following heavy usage in the postseason, though.
+He was unable to start Game 6 of the NL Championship Series against Atlanta as planned due to arm fatigue.
 The Dodgers lost that game to end the series.

+Scherzer said he took about two weeks off before resuming throwing.
+He’s back on his normal offsesaon program, and he said the arm has turned a corner and felt better over the past two weeks.

+“I needed to see where my arm was at, make sure there wasn’t any damage, and there wasn’t,” he said.
+“I just needed time.
+I overcooked my arm, I worked past my work capacity and what it was built for.

 Scherzer struck out 236 and walked 36 in 179 1/3 innings, averaging 94.4 mph with his fastball in the final season of a $210 million, seven-year contract that included $105 million in deferred money payable from 2022-28.